What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Daylight (5600 K) is ideal for bright days while shooting outdoors.

-For example, when photographing landscape photography, Daylight (5600 K) is a good start for a mountain landscape mid-morning with the sun shining on the subject.
+For example, when photographing landscape photography, Daylight (5600 K) is a good start for a mountain landscape mid-morning with the direct sunlight hitting the subject.
 This setting will add a bit of a warmer effect to your images.

 When to Use Cloudy (6000 K) White Balance